-Subjects who attended visits 1, 2, and 3 were 34, 22, and 27, respectively.
-BMI, fat % (Tanita), history of bariatric surgery, and hormone levels (leptin, spexin, GLP-1, GIP, PP, amylin, LEAP2) were compared across the three visits (Table 1).
-The gender distribution remained consistent across visits, with females comprising the majority at all time points.
+Subjects attended visits 1, 2 and 3 were 34, 22 and 27, respectively.
+BMI, fat% (Tanita), history of bariatric surgery, and hormone levels (leptin, spexin, GLP-1, GIP, PP, Amylin, LEAP2) were compared across the three visits (Table 1).
+The gender distribution remained consistent across visits, with females comprising the majority at all visits.
 BMI values showed slight fluctuations across visits, with no significant differences observed.
-Fat percentage demonstrated a reduction at visits two and three compared to the baseline visit; however, no statistical significance was detected.
-Additionally, the patients' history of bariatric surgery did not show statistically significant differences across the three visits.
+Fat percentage demonstrated reduction in visits 2 and 3 compared to the baseline visit.
+However, no statistical significance was detected.
+In addition, the patients' history of bariatric surgery did not show statistically significant alterations across the 3 visits.
 Median levels of leptin and spexin exhibited fluctuations across visits.
-Spexin values demonstrated a consistent increasing trend, while leptin levels showed a slight reduction at visit two followed by an increase at visit three.
+Spexin values demonstrated a consistent increasing trend, while leptin levels showed a slight reduction at visit 2 followed by an increase at visit 3.
 However, these changes were not statistically significant.
-In contrast, GLP-1, GIP, PP, LEAP2, and amylin levels demonstrated statistically significant variations across visits, with an initial increase at visit two followed by a reduction at visit three, indicating noteworthy changes over time.
+In contrast, GLP-1, GIP, PP, LEAP2 and Amylin levels demonstrated statistically significant variations across visits with an initial increase in visit 2 followed by reduction in visit 3 indicating noteworthy changes over time.